TheArtfulBodger/Thing-Downloader/doc/guides/plugin.rst

 Creating
 --------

-If it's a relatively simple plugin, it should be contained in a single file, if it's larger, I'd reccommend creating a folder in ``plugins``.
+If it's a relatively simple plugin, it should be contained in a single file, if it's larger, I'd recommend creating a folder in ``plugins``.

 CMake
 ^^^^^